Skip to content

 SSL/TLS Libraries on macOS

-Common macOS SSL Libraries
+Supported macOS SSL Libraries

-BoringSSL (Chrome and others):
+BoringSSL (Chrome and Chromium-based browsers):

-sudo fritap -k boringssl_keys.log "Google Chrome"
+sudo fritap -k chrome_keys.log "Google Chrome"

 # Debug BoringSSL detection